 - it is requested by a person who you believe, in good faith, to be a prospective employer or representative of a prospective employer.

-There is no protection when providing information
+There is no protection if you provide information that:

 - violates a civil right of the employee,